tomBoddaert/dyn-slice/README.md

 An implementation of a `&dyn [Trait]`-like reference, inspired by a [Reddit thread](https://www.reddit.com/r/rust/comments/14i08gz/dyn_slices).

-`dyn-slice`s are slices of trait object.
+`dyn-slice`s are slices of trait objects.
 Indexing into one yields a trait object reference.
 The vtable pointer is only stored once.

 ```sh
 cargo add dyn-slice